CakeSlayers/CakeSlayers.github.io/_posts/2022-02-28-Defeating-Epsilon-Loader-V0.34-Vol-1.md

 ![decryption_process](decryption_process.png)

-Screenshot above is the last part of `ESKID.b`'s CFG[^3] .
+Screenshot above is the last part of `ESKID.b`'s CFG.

-As seen, there are plenty of annoying junk codes.
-But after analyzing the crucial part of the CFG[^3] above, we can still notice that there is a loop which goes through every `char` element of the obfuscated string.
-What's more, we may assume that the encryption algorithm is XOR.
+As your seen, there are plenty of annoying junk codes.
+But after analyzing the crucial part of the CFG above, we can still notice that there is a loop which traverses every `char` of the obfuscated string.
+Obviously this is simply the encrypting routine.

+Before we get started to investigate this loader, we've found that the developers' of the loader use XOR to encrypt files when passing them through network (you can wait for further write-ups about that).
+In this case, we assume that the encryption algorithm is also XOR.
+In fact, it works. (lmfao)

 A simple kotlin *decryptor* implementation for this case would look like this: